Abdelkader Mesli: Birth and rise to the imamate

 Abdelkader Mesli was born in 1902 in Khemis, French Algeria.
 At the age of 17, he left his native country for Metropolitan France and arrived in Marseille.
-THe worked as a docker, carpenter, mine worker and salesman.
+He worked as a docker, carpenter, mine worker and salesman.
 In the early 1930s, he was appointed imam of the Grand Mosque of Paris, a position he held on a voluntary basis.
+At the same time, he was listed in the records of the North African Affairs Service of the Paris Prefecture, which was responsible for spying and monitoring the activities of North Africans in mainland France.